FrozenRidge/dockerfu/README.md

 Docker Routing with Dockerfu
 ============================

 Dockerfu provides a way to dynamically route HTTP URLs to particular Docker containers.
-To do this, it uses two conventions:
+To do this, it uses [Hipache](https://github.com/dotcloud/hipache) and two conventions:

 ### Prefix Maps

-Prefix Maps are the convention that routable Docker images will be named *prefix*/*suffix* (e.g. frozenridge/www). *prefix* maps to a domain (e.g. frozenridge.co) and the suffix maps to a subdomain (e.g. www).
-These Prefix Maps are of course configurable.
+Prefix Maps are the convention that routable Docker images will be named *prefix*/*suffix* (e.g. frozenridge/www). *prefix* maps to a domain (e.g. frozenridge.co) and *suffix* maps to a subdomain (e.g. www).
+These Prefix Maps are configurable.

 At [FrozenRidge](http://frozenridge.co), we use Docker for everything and therefore have a large number of containers which map to various domains off `frozenridge.co` and `stridercd.com`.